Silverthorne Attorneys Can Help.

 Civil Code §3342 explains that to lawfully be upon the private property of the owner, a person must have been invited, or given the express or implied consent of the owner.
 This, of course, does not apply to police officers or firefighters who are entering the property as part of their job.

 California Civil Code §3342.5 requires that the owner of any dog that has previously bitten any person, to take reasonable steps to remove any dangers presented, which may lead to further bites by the dog in question.
 In fact, a dog owner’s failure to mitigate dangerous conditions that cause additional bites or injuries can include civil actions against the owner.
 Furthermore, the court may deem it appropriate to prevent the recurrence of such an incident, including, but not limited to, the removal of the animal from the area.

 Dog owners need to take reasonable steps to ensure that their animal does not injure others.
 Failure to do so could mean that the owner is liable.
 In other words, a dog owner must take steps to prevent attacks by their pet.
 For example, an owner who lets their dog run through open, public spaces, without a leash, should foresee that the dog may attack or injure someone it encounters.
 The same can be said for property enclosures that are not maintained.
 Spaces that allow the dog to escape from the owner’s property.
 Unfortunately, it is an all too common sight to see stray dogs, many with collars and tags, running the streets.

 Although not all dog bites cases are litigated in court, many do end up before a jury.
-The just will decide whether or not the dog owner was responsible for your injuries.
+The jury will decide whether or not the dog owner was responsible for your injuries.
 According to California Civil Jury Instruction 463, People who own dogs can be held responsible for the harm from a dog bite, no matter how carefully they guard or restrain their dogs.
 To establish the claim, one must prove all of the following: